IATI/cdfd-docs/docs/faq.rst

 .. _faq_3:

 \3.
 Why is there missing data?
-    Common reasons for “missing” data in d-portal include:
+    Common reasons for “missing” data in CDFD include:

     * Reporting organisations can include different levels of detail in their data.
     * Reporting organisations may follow different update schedules.
 For example, monthly, quarterly, or annually.